isaacssemugenyi/transform-array-list/README.md

 ### Note

-- Added types since for version `0.6.0`, if you experience a problem raise an issue [here](https://github.com/isaacssemugenyi/transform-array-list/issues) and as well you can install a lower version by run command `npm i transform-array-list@0.5.1` which has no type definifions.
+- Fixed bug within types in version `0.6.1`, if you experience a problem raise an issue [here](https://github.com/isaacssemugenyi/transform-array-list/issues) and as well you can install a lower version by running command `npm i transform-array-list@0.5.1` which has no type definifions.
 - More error handling needed to compare whether fieldsArray element exist in the itemsList